 About David Manthos

-Meanwhile lets just say that we are proud David Manthos contributed a whooping 81 entries.
+But we are proud to say that David Manthos contributed 81 entries already.

 On Sunday, Dec.
 4 the Army Corps of Engineers issued a decision which will again delay construction of the Dakota Access Pipeline (DAPL).
 The ruling was cheered by water protectors entrenched in the path of the pipeline at the Standing Rock Sioux Reservation.
 These representatives of indigenous nations, environmental activists, veterans, and many other groups […]